1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/Data_Science_Productivity_Tools.md

 However, you know that there are some changes in the upstream repository.

 How will you sync these changes with one command?

 - [ ] A. git fetch
 - [X] B. git pull
 - [ ] C. git merge origin/master
 - [ ] D. git merge upstream/master
 - [ ] E. git push

+# Section 5 Overview

+In Section 5, you will learn additional useful Unix commands, including arguments, getting help, pipes, and wildcards that are all helpful in data science.

+There is a two-part graded comprehension check at the end of the section.

 ## Advanced Unix Arguments